x12q/kotlin-randomizer/README.md

 > :warning: This is a pre-alpha release
 > - Everything, including the public API, is subject to change.
-> - Not suitable for use in production.
-> - not integrated with IDEs, so there's no auto-complete for generated code.

 # Usage note
 - This library is best used to randomize classes that only contain data.